Simon Pagenaud: 2015

 Pagenaud moved from Schmidt Peterson Motorsports to Team Penske in 2015.
-Pagenaud nearly won the 2015 Indianapolis 500, leading with less than 30 laps to go and engaging most of the race in a 3-way battle between Scott Dixon and Tony Kanaan.
-Pagenaud ended up being overtaken by the field and went on to finish 10th, while teammate Juan Pablo Montoya won the race.
-Pagenaud didn't win a race in 2015 but renewed his deal with TEAM Penske in 2016.
+Pagenaud nearly won the 2015 Indianapolis 500, leading with less than thirty laps to go and engaging most of the race in a three-way battle between Scott Dixon and Tony Kanaan.
+Pagenaud ended up being overtaken by the field and went on to finish tenth, while teammate Juan Pablo Montoya won the race.
+Pagenaud did not win a race in 2015 but renewed his deal with TEAM Penske in 2016.

 2016

 Pagenaud got off to the best start of his IndyCar career with five consecutive podiums, including three wins in a row.
 As the season progressed, Pagenaud and his teammate Will Power became the primary contenders for the championship.
-With a strong run at the end of the season, Pagenaud took his first IndyCar Series championship victory, giving Team Penske another championship victory in its 50th year of racing.
+With a strong run at the end of the season, Pagenaud took his first IndyCar Series championship victory, giving Team Penske another championship victory in its fiftieth year of racing.
 He finished the season with five race victories and a total of eight podiums.

 2017–2019

 Pagenaud would go winless throughout 2018.

-Pagenaud won the Grand Prix of Indianapolis and he would also win the 2019 Indianapolis 500 from pole position.
+Pagenaud won the Grand Prix of Indianapolis and he would also win the 2019 Indianapolis 500 from pole position, the first Frenchman to do so in 99 years.
 Pagenaud took the championship lead from Team Penske teammate Josef Newgarden, however Newgarden would retake the championship lead one race later in Detroit.
 Pagenaud would take pole and the win at the 2019 Honda Indy Toronto and took pole at the 2019 Iowa 300, though the win would go to Newgarden.

-Pagenaud is currently 3rd in the points standings, one point behind Andretti Autosport driver, Alexander Rossi and 34 points behind points leader Newgarden.
+Pagenaud eventually finished the 2019 season in second position.

 2020

-During the 2020 iRacing virtual Indy 500 event, Pagenaud was accused of deliberately crashing into leading driver Lando Norris, which led to his being accused of bad sportsmanship.
+During the 2020 iRacing virtual Indy 500 event, Pagenaud was accused of deliberately crashing into lead driver Lando Norris, which led to him being accused of bad sportsmanship.

-Pagenaud finished 2nd in the first race of the 2020 season at Texas Motor Speedway.
-Pagenaud finished 3rd at the IndyGP after starting in 20th.
+Pagenaud finished second in the first race of the 2020 season at Texas Motor Speedway.
+Pagenaud finished third at the IndyGP after starting in twentieth.

 Due to a fuel pump issue, Pagenaud's Iowa IndyCar 250 at Iowa Speedway race 1 entry failed to make qualifying and started the race at the back of the grid in 23rd.
 By lap 178, Pagenaud took the lead and held on to win the 250 lap race.
+This would prove to be his final win in the IndyCar Series.

 2021

 Pagenaud would enter 2021 as a contract year.
 2021 was a difficult year for Pagenaud and Team Penske in general, as the team only recorded three wins of the season with Pagenaud scoring none of them.
 Pagenaud's best results of the season were two third-place finishes, one at St. Petersburg and the other at the 2021 Indianapolis 500.

 Outside of those finishes, he would frequently be beset by poor luck and on-track confrontations with his teammates.
+He would finish eighth in the drivers' standings for the second year in a row.
 By the end of the season the racing press reported Pagenaud did not intend to re-sign with Team Penske.